 Dr Ern Knoop, PhD - Dean

 Dr Ern Knoop has been a student all of his adult life.
-His parents were entertainers and travelled around Australia and Ern attended Correspondence lessons and at the age of sixteen he served an apprenticeship in teaching music at the Victorian Banjo Club at the age of 22 after being married to Olive (now deceased) they started a successful music Organisation called the ABC String Academy.
-In 1970 Olive and Ern joined the London College of Music, which became the Australian Guild of Music which later became the Australian Guild of Music Education and later Ern became the Faculty Dean, his present title.
-The Guild also progressed rapidly from Public examination and Training music teachers and in 1995 became registered to deliver The Diploma and Advanced Diploma courses, followed by accreditation of the current degree course, both of which are now registered with TEQSA and ASQA Ern was a keen Judaist and represented Australia as Manger in that sport at the Munich Olympics and was an IJF Official as well as being a member of the AOF.
-He has been a Tiger supporter since the age of 10, EDUCATION (All as a mature age student) Licentiate and Fellowship in Music AGM, Dip Ed (State College Hawthorn) B.Ed.
-(La Trobe University) Masters in Educational Studies and PhD (Monash University.
+His parents were entertainers and travelled around Australia so Ern attended Correspondence lessons.
+At the age of sixteen he served an apprenticeship in teaching music at the Victorian Banjo Club.
+At the age of 22 after marrying Olive (now deceased), they started a successful music organisation called the ABC String Academy.
+In 1970 Olive and Ern joined the London College of Music, which became the Australian Guild of Music and later the Australian Guild of Music Education.
+Ern subsequently became the Faculty Dean, his present title.
+The Guild also progressed rapidly from conducting public examinations to training music teachers and in 1995 became registered to deliver the Diploma and Advanced Diploma courses.
+This was followed by the accreditation of the current degree course, now registered with TEQSA and ASQA.
+Ern was a keen judoist and represented Australia as a Manager in that sport at the Munich Olympics.
+He was an IJF Official as well as being a member of the AOF.
+He has been a Tiger supporter since the age of 10.
+All of his qualifications were earnt as a mature age student.
 His motto is YOU LEARN UNTIL YOU DIE.